On-Page SEO Essentials

 Keyword Cannibalization

 When writing your content it’s important to keep pages to one specific topic.
-Targeting the same topics and keywords on multiple pages lowers your relevance and topical authority, meaning you're competing with yourself for the same ranking spot.
-This practice is known as keyword cannibalization, it lowers your overall link equity as it spreads the equity across multiple pages.
+Targeting the same topics and keywords on multiple pages lowers your relevance, meaning you're competing with yourself for the same ranking spots.
+This practice is known as keyword cannibalization, lowering your overall link equity.
 Remember, search engines rank pages not websites.
-By consolidating the link equity using canonicals into one really strong page, we increase our individual page rank in the SERP.
-Having one really strong page at number 1 is way more valuable than being 8, 9 and 10 as being first gets the most clicks!
+By consolidating the link equity using canonicals into one really strong page, we increase our individual page rank.
+Having one really strong page at number 1 is way more valuable than being 8, 9 and 10.

 Keyword Spamming

 Keyword spamming is the practice of using keywords in an unnatural form.
 For example, You would say “Locks Web Solutions is the best at SEO.
 I really like Locks Web Solutions because they are great at SEO.
 They do SEO.
 SEO is their bread and butter.
 SEO, SEO, SEO”.
 You get the point.
-It's annoying and unhelpful and both search engines and humans hate it.
-This can lead to manual content penalties.
+It's annoying and unhelpful to both search engines and humans.
+Having more of the same keyword doesn't improve relevance or authority.
+This can also lead to manual content penalties as well in some cases.

 Recommended Keyword Placement